CaveSurveying/NorthernEngland/README.md

 files for the Lancaster Hole / Easegill / Pippikin Pot system.

-[LeckMasongill](LeckMasongill) contains modified survex data files for the Leck Fell and Masongill caves.
+[LeckMasongill](LeckMasongill) contains modified survex data files for the Leck Fell and Masongill cave systems.

-[unixtools](unixtools) contains a Makefile and a number of perl, awk, and shell scripts to automate the extraction of cave statistics from the above data sets.
+[unixtools](unixtools) contains a number of perl, awk, and shell scripts to automate the extraction of cave statistics from the above data sets.